 Lawmakers ask President Donald Trump to stop congestion pricing

-A bipartisan group of more than two dozen lawmakers from New York City are the latest to formally ask President Donald Trump to repeal the MTA’s congestion pricing program.
+More than two dozen Republican and Democratic lawmakers from New York City are the latest to formally ask President Donald Trump to repeal the MTA’s congestion pricing program.

-Rep. Nicole Malliotakis (R-Staten Island) in a letter cosigned by 25 members of the state Senate and Assembly, and New York City Council and other elected officials, asked Trump on Thursday to "explore reversing the Biden Administration’s approval" of the Metropolitan Transportation Authority’s Central Business District Tolling program.
+Rep. Nicole Malliotakis (R-Staten Island), in a letter co-signed by 25 members of the State Senate and Assembly, New York City Council and other elected officials, asked Trump on Thursday to "explore reversing the Biden Administration’s approval" of the Metropolitan Transportation Authority’s Central Business District Tolling Program.

 "This tax is yet another cash grab that is expected to funnel $1 billion annually to a mismanaged and bloated agency that has treated New Yorkers as bottomless ATMs," Malliotakis wrote.